leem919/Win11-Win10-Downgrade/README.md

 5. Proceed until you reach the "Choose what to keep" screen

-6. In the scripts, run "BypassSetupHostCheck.bat"
+6. In the scripts, run "BypassSetupHostCheck.bat".
+This will trick the setup into letting you keep your apps and files

 7. Proceed through the installation